LunguIon/forum-front/README.md

 ```

 ## 🚀<span id="build">Steps to build the application</span>
-1. Update the packeges and run the build (the build artifacts will be stored in the `dist/` directory.):
+1. Install the dependencies of the application and run the build (the build artifacts will be stored in the `dist/` directory.):
 ```bash
 npm install
 ng build